alexdgibson/cc_website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a PhD student at the Queensland University of Technology and the Australian Centre for Health Services Innovations (AusHSI).
-I have an interest in medical sciences, statistics and meta-research!
+I'm a PhD student at the Queensland University of Technology (QUT) and the Australian Centre for Health Services Innovations (AusHSI).